 Actress Jolie takes plight of kidnapped Nigerian girls to red carpet

-LONDON (Reuters) - Hollywood actress Angelina Jolie, in London to promote her new film "Maleficent," used the red carpet event on Thursday to renew her plea for the safe return of more than 200 Nigerian school girls kidnapped by Islamist rebels.
+Hollywood actress Angelina Jolie, in London to promote her new film ''Maleficent,'' uses the event to renew her plea for the safe return of more than 200 Nigerian school girls kidnapped by Islamist rebels.

 STORY: She was in London to promote her new film "Maleficent", but Hollywood actress Angelina Jolie used the event at Kensington Palace on Thursday (May 8) to renew her plea for the safe return of more than 200 kidnapped Nigerian school girls who were taken by Islamist group Boko Haram.

 The actress, who is known for her philanthropic work and currently serves as a United Nations special envoy, said she was touched to see peoples' concern for the girls.